Tag Archives: ortho

 Rotations

-PGY-1 residents are assigned to a series of rotations which will fulfill the new ABOS requirements.
-The internship schedule; includes six months of orthopaedic surgery (three months at UH-TMC and six weeks each at Saint Luke’s and Children’s Mercy), one-month rotations in neurosurgery, anesthesiology, and musculskeletal radiology; and three months of general surgery and critical care.
+PGY-1 residents are assigned to a series of rotations which fulfill the ABOS requirements including critical care, vascular surgery, radiology and neurosurgery and six months of orthopaedic surgery (three months at UH and six weeks each at Saint Luke’s and Children’s Mercy).

 Resident Research

 All residents are expected to complete a research project prior to graduation.
-In the PGY-2 year, the resident is to present a grand rounds presentation, hopefully on a subject which may lead to a research topic.
 By the end of the PYG-2 year, a research topic and faculty research collaborator are to be selected.
-By the end of the PGY-3 year the project is designed, IRB approvals garnered and funding obtained.
-A dedicated two-month research rotation occurs during the PGY-4 year.
-During the PGY-5 year, the resident is to present the project at our Department Research Day and submit for other local, regional, and national or international presentations.
-The research project must be submitted ready for publication and presented at an orthopaedic meeting as a requirement for graduation.
+There is a dedicated continuous 6 week block for research during the PGY3 year with additional protected research time during the PGY4 year with anticipated submission or presentation during the PGY-5 year.
+The research project must be submitted, ready for publication or presented at an orthopaedic meeting as a requirement for graduation.

 Work Hours/Call

 Residents’ duty hours are carefully regulated to ensure compliance with the 80-hour work week requirements of the Accreditation Council for Graduate Medical Education (ACGME).
-The rotations use alternate shift schedules and at-home call to achieve this goal.
-Residents are not on call more often than every third night on average and receive a 24-hour period free of clinical responsibility every seven days.
-Because of these work-hour requirements, moonlighting is NOT allowed in this program.
+2-3 week nightfloat rotations occur during the PGY2 and PGY 3 years.
+Residents are not on call more often than every third night on average and receive a 24-hour period free of clinical responsibility at least every seven days.

 Benefits